 - What am I willing to do to make it the way I want it?

 - What am I willing no longer to do in order to make it the way I want it?

 - How can I enjoy the process while I do what is necessary to make it the way I want it?

 Creativity is using the imagination in a way that, once again, helps you mobilize your resources and navigate tough situations in life.
 Creativity and humor are related resiliencies.
 One of the most helpful tools to tapping creativity during hard times is a workbook called The Artist’s Way Workbook, by Julia Cameron.
 It encourages the practice of freehand journaling every morning in order to tap into your inner resources.
 Other helpful forms of creativity may include drawing, listening to music, painting, walking in nature, and meditation.
 I have found that I am most creative internally when I am running out in open nature, all alone.

 Humor is an offshoot of creativity.
 Learn not to take yourself or life too seriously!
 Learn to cultivate your sense of humor, because when you do, it will help you play in the midst of difficulty, shape your reality by offsetting pain, and help you laugh in the face of the absurdity of your pains and troubles.
 By no means do I mean that you should minimize or pretend that your troubles don’t exist.
 However, being able to find humor in every situation will help you cope more effectively.
 Learn to enjoy funny books or movies.
 Laugh often.

 Morality and Values

-Stephen Borgman grew up in Brazil, South America, to parents whose legacy of service he hopes to continue to emulate.
-He is a licensed psychotherapist committed to bringing hope, understanding, and solutions to his readers and clients.
-You can find his writing at Personal Success Factors and Prospering With Aspergers.
-He also writes a blog for Psychology Today.
-You can connect with him on Twitter and Facebook.
+Stephen Borgman is a licensed psychotherapist committed to bringing hope, understanding, and solutions to his readers and clients.
+You can read more by Steve at Personal Success Factors and Prospering With Aspergers.